Picture of Brian Raphael

 Regardless, getting a higher percentage of your revenues from existing customers is the No. 1 lever you can move to become more capital-efficient.
 That means building real relationships with your customers, as well as developing thoughtful strategies around customer success – something many founders don’t think about until it becomes a problem.
 Many companies need help learning how and when to reach out to customers to create opportunities to increase customer retention and wallet share.

-Prioritize Capital-Efficient Playbook With The Right Guidance
+Prioritize A Capital-Efficient Playbook With The Right Guidance

 Balancing growth against profitability is a central challenge for every startup.
 The key is developing the right plan to fit your stage, optimizing processes accordingly, tracking the metrics that matter, and revisiting them regularly to assess whether changes are needed.
 It’s also valuable to find a financial partner who has seen similar companies through the same types of challenges.
 Pattern matching can be extremely powerful in the right hands.
 It’s one of the many ways Propeller Industries helps startups across industries navigate the complexities of growth with more strategic, capital-efficient playbooks.